 The Board is committed to delivering best practice in all aspects of governance and the Trustees have adopted the Charity Governance Code for Larger Charities.
-The Charitable Company continues to review and develop its governance and following a dedicated Trustee Awayday has embarked on a number of actions to further enhance its overall governance.
+The Governance and Risk Committee is monitoring a small number of actions where current governance falls short of the code requirements.